Infections during childhood may contribute to a later diagnosis of intellectual disability (ID) and autism, according to a new study.

-The study's findings cannot conclude that childhood infections are strongly associated with a later diagnosis of ASD
+The study’s findings cannot conclude that childhood infections are strongly associated with a later diagnosis of autism

-The results suggest that specialised care for infections during childhood is common among individuals diagnosed with ID and/or ASD.
+The results suggest that specialised care for infections during childhood is common among individuals diagnosed with ID and/or autism.

-The researchers note, however, that: “It may be that children who are later diagnosed with ID or ASD have a higher liability to severe infections that contribute to the associations observed here but infections are not causing ID or ASD.
+The researchers note, however, that: “It may be that children who are later diagnosed with ID or autism have a higher liability to severe infections that contribute to the associations observed here but infections are not causing ID or autism.